MiczFlor/RPi-Jukebox-RFID/documentation/builders/autohotspot.md

 Auto-Hotspot can be enabled or disabled using the Web App or RPC Commands.

 > [!NOTE]
-> Disabling will run the wifi check again and keep the last connection state until reboot.
+> Disabling the Auto-Hotspot will run the WiFi check again and maintain the last connection state until reboot.

 > [!IMPORTANT]
-> If you disable this feature you will loose access to the Jukebox, if you are not near a known WiFi after reboot!
+> If you disable this feature, you will lose access to the Jukebox if you are not near a known WiFi after reboot!

 ## Troubleshooting

 ### AutoHotspot functionality is not working

-Check the autohotspot service status
+Check the `autohotspot.service` status
 ``` bash
 sudo systemctl status autohotspot.service
 ```